-The goal of criminal law reform is to put an end to excessively harsh crime policies that result in mass incarceration and stand in the way of a just and equal society.
+The ACLU of Louisiana’s Smart Justice campaign works to end excessively harsh crime policies that result in mass incarceration and stand in the way of a just and equal society.
 For years, Louisiana has held the shameful distinction of having the nation’s highest incarceration rate, as a result of extreme sentences and pervasive racial bias.

-By fighting for reforms to police practices, indigent defense systems, disproportionate sentencing, and government abuses of authority in the name of fighting crime, and drug policies which have failed to achieve public safety and health while putting an unprecedented number of people behind bars, the ACLU of Louisiana is working to reverse the tide of overincarceration, protect constitutional rights, eliminate racial disparities, and increase government accountability and transparency.
+By fighting for reforms to pretrial detention, police practices, indigent defense systems, disproportionate sentencing, and government abuses of authority in the name of fighting crime, and failed drug policies, the ACLU of Louisiana is working to reverse the tide of overincarceration, protect constitutional rights, eliminate racial disparities, and strengthen our communities.